 12.10 – 12.30 p.m.

 Devolution and Constitution explained

-Panel One: Ten minute slots for four panel representatives to talk about what a constitution would mean for them and whether they are for or against a constitution for Manchester
+Panel One: Ten minute slots for three panel representatives to talk about what a constitution would mean for them and whether they are for or against a constitution for Manchester

 Natasha Evans: GMP